floragunncom/search-guard-docs/_content/_docs_installation/installation.md

 1. Disable shard allocation
 2. Stop all nodes
 3. Install the Search Guard plugin on all nodes
-4. Add at least the [TLS configuration](../_docs_tls/tls_configuration.md) to `elasticsearch.yml`
+4. Add at least the [TLS configuration](../_docs_tls/tls_configuration.md) to `openearch.yml`/`elasticsearch.yml`
-5. Restart Elasticsearch and check that the nodes come up
+5. Restart OpenSearch/Elasticsearch and check that the nodes come up
 6. Re-enable shard allocation by using [sgadmin](../_docs_configuration_changes/configuration_sgadmin.md)
 7. Configure authentication/authorization, users, roles and permissions by uploading the Search Guard configuration with [sgadmin](../_docs_configuration_changes/configuration_sgadmin.md)

-While for an already configured Search Guard plugin you can also use the Kibana Search Guard configuration GUI, for vanilla systems you need to execute sgadmin at least once to initialize the Search Guard index.
+While for an already configured Search Guard plugin you can also use the Dashboards/Kibana Search Guard configuration GUI, for vanilla systems you need to execute sgadmin at least once to initialize the Search Guard index.

 ## Disable shard allocation